istio/istio.io/content/docs/setup/kubernetes/mesh-expansion/index.md

     {{< /text >}}

-2. Copy the cluster.env and the *.pem files you created in the previous section to the VM.
+2. Copy the cluster.env and *.pem files that you created in the previous section to the VM.

 3. Add the IP address of the Istio gateway (which we found in the previous section) to `/etc/hosts` or to the DNS server.
 In our example we'll use `/etc/hosts` as it is the easiest way to get things working.
 The following is an example of updating an `/etc/hosts` file with the Istio gateway address: